foliclient/FoliClientInstaller/README.md

 ## Notes

 - \*The Python script is written for Python 3.9, and *should* work on any OS, though it has only been tested on Windows and MacOS.
+- \*If clicking the script brings up an error, try running it by opening a termnal in the folder and running `python3 FoliClientInstaller.py`
 - If you don't want to run the installer, you can also just manually copy all of the folders in the `resources` folder in the zip to your Minecraft install directory
 - \*\*ReplayMod is included, but autorecording is disabled by default.
 If you're using it on TG, remember not to abuse it to see where you shouldn't, or gain any unfair advantage.
 - \*\*ReplayMod depends on FFmpeg to function correctly.
 The FFmpeg executable has been included, meaning Windows users don't need to do anything, however, if you're on a Mac or Linux machine you will need to install FFmpeg manually.
 For more info go to [Replaymod's website](https://www.replaymod.com/).